-Phil George is the Borough’s newest Council Member, appointed to fill the vacancy left by Gayle Brill Mittler who became Mayor in June 2014.
+Phil George was appointed to fill the vacancy left by Gayle Brill Mittler who became Mayor in June 2014.
 His goal is to apply his background and experience as a Municipal Attorney, Planning Board Attorney and Zoning Board Attorney, as well as his work with Public-Private partnerships in development work, to help Highland Park keep moving forward.
 He believes in a mission-driven approach that focuses on legislative and funding outcomes, and that Highland Park can target development by listening to merchants and tracking market forces and trends.
 He is also committed to planning which anticipates and incorporates future federal and state legislation and rule making which may “trickle down” to impact the municipal level.

 In August 2013 Phil became the Director of Compliance & Development for the Newark Parking Authority, an independent agency, in the City of Newark.
 For upward of 32 years he has been a practicing attorney, concentrating during the last 15 years in representing municipalities and counties as prosecutor, general counsel, planning and zoning attorney, and defense litigator in Federal and State litigation.
 This experience in assisting governing bodies and officials in addressing needs, participating in legislating and planning, and defending policy in court gives him a perspective from which to interface governing with goals and outcomes, not just rules.

 Phil served as municipal co-prosecutor in Highland Park in the 2000’s.
 While serving as prosecutor he participated in the Diversity Studies conducted by the Mayor and Council.
 He succeeds to Mayor Brill Mittler’s specific areas of responsibility which will include:

 Liaison to Zoning Board